 If applying inclusion rules to backup recommendations restricts the number of qualifying backup recommendations to the point that the design cannot be filled, the design is replaced by default content and no recommendations are displayed.

 For more information, see Use a backup recommendation.

 (Conditional) If you selected Show Backup Content in the previous step, you can enable Apply inclusion rules to backup recommendations.

 Inclusion rules determine which items are included in your recommendations.
 The options available depend on your industry vertical.

 For more details, see Specify inclusion rules below.

 Use Content Similarity rules to make recommendations based on item or media attributes.

-If you selected Items/ Media with Similar Attributes as your recommendation logic, you will have the option to set content similarity rules.
+If you selected Item-Based/ Media with Similar Attributes as your Algorithm Type and Algorithm, you have the option to set content similarity rules.